Payroll and PAYE – A Complete Guide For First Time Employers

 Use this form to enrol as a proprietor.

 After becoming a business owner for the first time, you need to understand your legal obligations towards your employees.
 As a business owner, the charge and work obligations you have for your staff will depend on the contract you provide them and their employment status.
-HM Resource & Customs have delivered a checklist for first-time business owners, which we suggest you read.
+HM Revenue & Customs have delivered a checklist for first-time business owners, which we suggest you read.

 Are you looking for a professional to help you with employment contracts or understand your responsibilities as a business owner?
 Then at CruseBurke, we have a team of skilled accountants that provides solutions to all your business problems!